Jira Service Management licensing overview

 Jira Service Management

 All users who can log into a Jira site will be able to see all the projects in that instance (pending permissions), but they will only be able to see the product-specific features when they have access.
 For example, a software project is able to display information from linked development tools, such as Bitbucket and Fisheye, as well as agile boards, but this information is only viewable by a Jira Software user.
-A Jira Core user would be able to see the software project, but wouldn't be able to see the software-specific features, like agile boards or the information from linked development tools.
+A Jira Work Management user would be able to see the software project, but wouldn't be able to see the software-specific features, like agile boards or the information from linked development tools.
 Likewise, a Jira Software user would not be able to see any Jira Service Management-specific features in a service project (they'll see only a basic view of the project and its issues).

 - Only a Jira administrator can create a project for an installed product.
 They don't need application access to create the project, but they do need application access if they'd like to view or use the project.

-- Anonymous users will have access equivalent to Jira Core users.
+- Anonymous users will have access equivalent to Jira Work Management users.
 In other words, they can view issues and work in any type of project, but they won't see product-specific features like agile boards, which are Jira Software-specific.
 To know how to allow anonymous users access to projects, see Managing anonymous or public access.

 A list of the products, their user roles, and their project-specific features can be found below: